 If you have only installed a server and did not change the name server, you might end up with a network error: connection refused error.

 To fix the problem, log in to your domain name provider and check the name server settings to see if the name servers are pointing to your hosting provider.

-Fix 4: Check for Blacklisted and Whitelisted IP Address in the server
+4. Check for Blacklisted and Whitelisted IP Addresses in the server

-For security reasons system administrator may allow connection from only computers with known IP address and that is already whitelisted in the configuration file.
+For security reasons, system administrator may allow connection from only computers with a known IP address that is already whitelisted in the configuration file.

 If your ISP IP address has changed or if you are new to the job, you probably need to ask the network admin to make an exception.

 The same can also happen if your IP address is blacklisted by the network admin accidentally.

 So, check with your network admin for both scenarios and see if that can help you resolve the issue.

 5. Disable Firewall